smart-on-fhir/health-cards/docs/index.md

     There are different DID methods, with trade-offs.
 It's useful to pick an approach that:

     * works for issuers as well as holders
+    * works peer-to-peer *or* anchored to a public record
     * supports key rotation
     * supports distinct keys per-device
     * supports service endpoint discovery